1997–98 New York Knicks season: Regular season

 Without their star center for most of the season, Allan Houston finished second on the team in scoring, averaging 18.4 points per game, while Larry Johnson averaged 15.5 points and 5.7 rebounds per game, and sixth man John Starks provided scoring off the bench, averaging 12.9 points per game and leading the Knicks with 130 three-point field goals.
-In addition, Charles Oakley provided the team with 9.0 points and 9.2 rebounds per game, and was named to the NBA All-Defensive Second Team, while Mills contributed 9.7 points and 5.1 rebounds per game off the bench.
-Meanwhile, the team also used Charlie Ward as its starting point guard, with Chris Childs coming off the bench; Ward contributed 7.8 points, 5.7 assists and 1.8 steals per game, and Childs provided the Knicks with 6.3 points and 3.9 assists per game.
+In addition, Charles Oakley provided the team with 9.0 points and 9.2 rebounds per game, and was named to the NBA All-Defensive Second Team, while Mills contributed 9.7 points and 5.1 rebounds per game off the bench, and Cummings averaged 7.8 points and 4.5 rebounds per game in 30 games after the trade.
+Meanwhile, the team also used Ward as its starting point guard, with Chris Childs coming off the bench; Ward contributed 7.8 points, 5.7 assists and 1.8 steals per game, and Childs provided the Knicks with 6.3 points and 3.9 assists per game.
+On the defensive side, Buck Williams averaged 4.9 points and 4.5 rebounds per game in 41 games, and Dudley contributed 3.1 points, 5.4 rebounds and 1.0 blocks per game in 51 games.

-During the NBA All-Star weekend at Madison Square Garden in New York City, Houston participated in the inaugural NBA 2Ball Competition, along with Rebecca Lobo of the WNBA's New York Liberty, while Ward participated in the NBA Three-Point Shootout; the 2Ball Competition replaced the NBA Slam Dunk Contest this season.
+During the NBA All-Star weekend at Madison Square Garden in New York City, Houston participated in the inaugural NBA 2Ball Competition, along with Rebecca Lobo of the WNBA's New York Liberty, while Ward participated in the NBA Three-Point Shootout.
+The 2Ball Competition replaced the NBA Slam Dunk Contest this season.
+Due to his wrist injury, Ewing was not selected for the NBA All-Star Game; Ewing received 441,347 votes from the fans in balloting as the starting center for the Eastern Conference All-Star team, but lost the spot to All-Star center Dikembe Mutombo of the Atlanta Hawks, who received 476,432 votes.
 Starks finished in fourth place in Sixth Man of the Year voting, while head coach Jeff Van Gundy finished tied in ninth place in Coach of the Year voting.

+The Knicks finished fifth in the NBA in home-game attendance, with an attendance of 810,283 at Madison Square Garden during the regular season.